 During their lifetime, 81% of women and 43% of men reported at least one incident.
 Women with disabilities were the most likely to experience physically aggressive harassment and assault.
 For most people, the age they first experienced harassment was between 14–17 years old.

 Both the experience of harassment and the fear of experiencing harassment have a damaging effect on mental health.
-A 2017 study found that workplace harassment was linked with depressive symptoms, while
+A

 - symptoms of PTSD